Derpford/incrementality-matrix/grist.md

 Once everyone's agreed to grind, everyone gains an amount of Grist of any type equal to their Strife Score or their Abilitech Score, whichever's higher.
 You can split this between any number of Grist types, as long as you have access to them (i.e., they're on your Land or on a Land you can get to).

 Bear in mind that Grinding will not always be free.
-Depending on what's going on in the session, the GM may decide that something has happened while you were out grinding, or may inform you that a terrible fate is creeping closer...
+Depending on what's going on in the session, the GM may decide that something has happened while you were out grinding, or may inform you that a terrible fate is creeping closer…

 # Grist and Alchemy
-Once you've added the Cruxtruder, Totem Lathe, Alchemiter, and Punch Designix to your House, you can start using Grist to alchemize things.
+Once you've added the Cruxtruder, Totem Lathe, Alchemiter, and Punch Designix House Features to your House, you can start using Grist to alchemize things.

 ## Step 1: Decide what you're going to make
 Most of the time, you're going to be Alchemizing some kind of equipable item--something you can put in your Strife Specibus, some new clothes to make you look cooler *and* harder to kill, or something that grants you some kind of tangible benefit.
 Whatever the case, these items are all grouped together as your *Portfolio*.
 Items in your Portfolio contribute bonuses to your Base Stats, which then increase your Derived Stats.
 Note that you don't have to decide what you have equipped--every item you've made provides its bonus at all times.
 You're always juggling between weapons in combat, after all--this is SBURB.